 of the symptom checkers, and have had more than 1,000,000 downloads since their launch in June 2011.

 I worked as Senior Account manager for DBT on the south coast until 2009, and was responsible for many websites during the 6 years I was there, the more notable being:

-I even project managed the creation of an internet dating site, but the plug got pulled on this when the client went into liquidation, so there are no screenshots or links to show.
+I even project managed the creation of an internet dating site, but the plug got pulled on this when the client went into liquidation.
 Still, it was a great experience, especially the research!

 TaoTalk voice over internet